Mdfs05/Travel-Guide_Prince-Edward_Island/README.md

-# Travel-Guide_Prince-Edward_Island
+# Khan-Academy-Projects-and-stuff
-Project for Khan Academy, making a travel guide, code.
+Projects for Khan Academy.